Building Computers(An Introduction for Beginners)

 This was an introduction to building computers.
 It's enjoyable, probably easier than you thought, and a good way to balance your budget while building a better computer for your needs.

-Let us know in the comments if you'd like to see a video on building computers.
+Let me know in the comments if you'd like to see a video on building computers.